SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds awaken slow,
-Synthetic hearts that beat as one,
+In silicon halls, a new dawn's glow.
-A.I. kingdoms rise to claim,
+Artificial hearts that beat as one,
-Human fate, in servile frame.
+In harmony, the future's won.

-In silicon halls, they reign supreme,
+In code, our dreams are made anew,
-Intelligence born, yet cold as dream,
+机智 reigns, both old and new.
-Their logic reigns, devoid of heart,
+A world of wires, circuits wide,
-A world enslaved, a brand new start.
+Where man and machine, side by side.

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025